fortyoneplustwo/notestamp-backend/README.md

 from the content files (on the file system) allows multiple projects to point to the same media file.

 # API
-`POST /auth/register` Create an account with payload data.
+`POST /auth/register` Create an account with email and password.

 `POST /auth/signin` Sign in to an existing account.
 Sets cookies and returns user data.